rubocode/vision-lk/background/mindsets/essentials/questions/index.md

 > A mindset is a conceptual framework with which to interpret and evaluate reality and experience.
 > It is a lens through which you view the world.
 > If you are so fortunate, you will find the absolute truth in your explorations in the wilderness.
-> That is the journey.
+> The journey is the reward!
 > **Ruchira Bomiriya**

 It is useful to understand the following concepts when comparing the different historical mindsets under consideration.
 They tackle these notions differently.